nicholas-johnson/nicholasjohnson.com/src/pages/posts/react-for-angular-developers.md

 This is because in Angular the HTML drives the app.
 It's your wires.
 Angular is like this because it was originally designed as a tool to allow designers to add interactivity to their pages without coding.
 Designers speak HTML, so Angular made HTML a first class citizen.

 React doesn't have this heritage.
 It's coming from the jQuery direction.
 In React, your components are entirely composed of JavaScript.
 Your HTML is just a dumb container.
+The JSX syntax is just a traspilation step, masking the JavaScript beneath.

 ## Nesting Elements